bmoginot/Fox-River-eDNA-Pipeline/lab_notebook.md

 everything seems to be in order but i feel like i need a way to check my work. maybe i'll mention this to yoel when he's back.

 i also really really need to clean up the output folder and figure out a log

+next step: blast with 98% identity and 95% coverage (how to do this in house?)